Review device specs

 The OnePlus 6T comes with the latest Snapdragon 845 chipset, and the version I was reviewing also came with 8 GB of RAM and 120 GB of onboard storage.
 This, coupled with the Oxygen OS (which is very close to stock Android with just a few useful tweaks) means the OnePlus 6T really flies with no discernible lag at any time whilst I was using the device.
 It would cope easily with large games and apps being held in RAM.

 The battery fitted to the OnePlus 6T is a 3700 mAh power battery module.
 It is a big jump from the 3300 mAh battery that was inside the OnePlus 6, and OnePlus are saying they have had to ditch the 3.5 mm headphone jack to get this larger capacity battery within the chassis.
 As I said earlier, there is no wireless charging fitted to the 6T but it does have OnePlus’ proprietary Dash charging system, which means it takes next to no time to top up the device.
 I am by no means a power user, but I was easily getting two days of use out of a single charge, with 5 hours of screen on time.
 I played a 90 minute video in full HD with the screen set at maximum brightness and found that the device only lost 10% of its charge – this was compared to 15% in the same circumstances on the Oneplus 5T.
+Should you need a top-up, there’s also the option of grabbing yourself one of the many powerbanks reviewed here.

 The OnePlus 6T comes with a dual rear camera setup: one camera is at 16-megapixels and the other at 20-megapixels.
 This is the same camera hardware that is fitted to the OnePlus 6.
 The 6T model has updated camera software and improvements, along with the inclusion of nightscape long exposure mode.
 All the normal shooting modes are present, including automatic portrait mode manual, and panorama.
 On the video side, there is slow motion and time-lapse modes, and simple automatic mode.
 Considering the price point of the OnePlus 6T, the camera can produce some outstanding quality pictures, and in certain circumstances and situations, it can easily go toe-to-toe with some flagship devices coming in at twice the OnePlus 6T’s current cost.
 The only time I felt let down when taking pictures was zooming in; the image quality really did suffer, but hopefully this can be eliminated with further software tweaks and updates.